 The important things to know about the 60-day rollover rule:

 But there is a tax complication.
-When your 401k plan administrator or your bank makes a check out to you, taxes are withheld.
+When your 401(k) plan administrator or your bank makes out a check to you, taxes are withheld automatically.
 If you want to avoid paying taxes, you need to make up amount withheld when you redeposit the money.

 There are three tax-reporting scenarios, continuing with the $10,000 rollover example above.

-If you redeposit the entire amount you took out, including by making up $2,000 in the taxes withheld and you meet the 60-day limit, you can report the rollover as a nontaxable rollover.
+- If you redeposit the entire amount you took out, including making up the $2,000 in the taxes withheld and you meet the 60-day limit, you can report the rollover as a nontaxable rollover.

-If you fail to redeposit any of the money within 60 days, you should report the entire $10,000 as taxable income and $2,000 as taxes paid.
-You will also probably owe the additional penalty, unless you 000 withheld.
-If you are under 59 1/2, you will also report and pay the additional 10% penalty unless you qualify for an exception.
+- If you fail to redeposit any of the money within 60 days, you should report the entire $10,000 as taxable income and $2,000 as taxes paid.
+If you are under 59½, you will also report and pay the additional 10% penalty unless you qualify for an exception.

 How Often You Can Use the 60-Day Rollover Rule